Gallen's pitching, Marte's hit lift D-backs over Pirates 3-0 - WHIZ News

 The D-backs held that lead with some stellar defense.
 Rojas made a long throw from third base across the diamond to get the first out of the seventh, then right fielder Daulton Varsho got the second out by throwing out Bryan Reynolds, who was trying to go from first to third on a base hit.

-Arizona loaded the bases with no outs in the eighth.
+Arizona earned a three-run lead in the eighth, loaded the bases with no outs.
 The next two batters couldn’t extend the lead, grounding out weakly for force outs at home, but Marte came through, hitting a hard grounder through the right side to push the advantage to 3-0.

 PIttsburgh’s Tyler Beede delivered 3 2/3 scoreless innings in his second start of the season.
 The right-hander gave up two hits, walked one and struck out two.
 Manny Bañuelos (0-1) took the loss, giving up one unearned run over two innings of relief.